tommaisey/loon/README.md

 Snapshots are saved using the format `[directory specified by --dir]/[name given to assertion].snap`.
-This means that the name given to `compare()` or `output()` must be unique for a given configuration.
+This means that the name given to `compare()` or `output()` must be unique for a given directory configuration.
 You can re-configure the the directory whenever you want, but usually you'll do it at the top of a file.
-This means that the names must only be unique within that file.
-You'll be warned if a duplicate directory/name combination is used twice.
+Choosing a unique directory for each test file means that the names must only be unique within that test file.
+You'll be warned if a directory/name combination is used twice during a test run.

 ``` lua
 -- my-tests/file-one.lua